-Due to the nature of the pandemic, the use of technology to address these needs also grew.
-As reimbursement policies for telehealth loosened, more vulnerable and underserved communities were accessing health care services.
-This provided an opportunity to utilize this technology to also address social determinants of health – such as safe and affordable housing, unemployment benefits, and immigration status – through the use of Medical-Legal Partnerships (MLPs).
+As reimbursement policies for telehealth loosened due to the pandemic, more vulnerable and underserved communities were accessing health care services.
+This provided an opportunity to further utilize technology to address social determinants of health – such as safe and affordable housing, unemployment benefits, and immigration status – through the use of Medical-Legal Partnerships (MLPs).

 Join the eHealth Initiative and Partnership for a Connected Illinois on October 7th at 1 PM ET/Noon CT for a discussion on MLPs, how they are addressing social determinants of health, and the importance of continuing utilization of telehealth to best serve vulnerable and underserved communities.